Day 23: LAN Party

 Our part2

-is now just getting the maximum clique, sorting it, and making a string out of it:
+is now just getting the maximum clique, sorting it, and making a string out of it.
+This is why we made the

 def part2(conns: LANConnections): String =